• Home

 Thursday 29 April, 18:00 – 19:00 CEST Moderated by Peter Ramsden

-Participants in the previous webinars will be invited to join this final session to discuss cross-cutting themes and draw lessons.
-Key questions are expected to include: how can community-based solutions be spread more effectively?
+Participants in the previous webinars were invited to join this final session to discuss cross-cutting themes and draw lessons.
+Key questions included: how can community-based solutions be spread more effectively?
 How can communities work at transnational level to innovate without reinventing the wheel?
 What support is needed at local, national and EU level?

-Filed Under: Lead Story Tagged With: CLLD, Rural, Sustainable Development, Urban LDnet
+Filed Under: Events, LDnet events & activities, LDnet Webinars Tagged With: CLLD, Rural, Sustainable Development, Urban LDnet

 About LDnet